How to use Osram LED data with OpticStudio

 Downloading ray data

-Ray files can be found on the homepage (https://www.osram.com/os/) of OSRAM Opto Semiconductors under “Tools & Services / Application Support.”
-Selecting the link “Optical Simulation / Ray Files / Package CAD Data” forwards you to the page labeled “Optical Simulation” with the two subfolders “IR” and “LED”.
-Direct access to this page is by using the link https://www.osram.com/os/applications/optical-simulation-ray-files-package-cad-data/index.jsp.
-The subfolders list the different product types of the respective application area.
+Ray files can be found on the homepage (https://ams-osram.com/) of ams-OSRAM AG under “Support / Tools”.
+Selecting the link “Optical Simulation / Ray Files / Package CAD Data” forwards you a page with several subfolders.
+Direct access to this page is by using the link www.osram-os.com/ray-files.
+The subfolders within list the different product types of the respective application area.
 After selecting the group of interest, discrete LED names are shown which, in turn, are the links to the individual ray files.

-In this example, we will download the data for the "OSCONIQ P2226” GB_DASPA2_13.
+In this example, we will download the data for the "SYNIOS® P2720” KY DMLQ32.23.
 The ray file is available in several data formats.
-Click on the link to the ray file in compatible OpticStudio format.
+Click on the link to the ray file in compatible OpticStudio format, named *_Zemax.zip.
 Next, read and agree to the disclaimer, then “Save” the file to your computer.

 The ray files provided are only exemplary and imply the typical emission characteristic of this LED type.
 For this reason, the files provided do not guarantee that a LED which has been delivered shows exactly the same emission characteristic indicated in the ray file package.